Kevin Durant Says He Had ‘Beef’ With Kobe Bryant That the ‘Black Mamba’ Never Knew About

 “When Bron goes to score 50 points or James Harden has 60 points, I’m looking at … how can I top it just to be better … how can I maintain that level I was on too — it’s a healthy competition.”Kevin Durant

-If there’s anyone that ever respected “healthy competition,” it was certainly Kobe Bryant and it’s extremely likely that he felt the exact same way that Kevin Durant did.
+If there’s anyone who ever respected “healthy competition,” it was certainly Kobe Bryant.
+He likely felt the exact same way as Kevin Durant.